tyrannicaltoucan/vim-quantum/README.md

 ![quantum-black](http://i.imgur.com/yk961KH.png)

 ### Installation
-Install manually by downloading this theme to `~/.vim/colors` or use a plugin manager.
+Use a plugin manager, or download this repo to `~/.vim/colors`.

 Then add the following to your `.vimrc` or `init.vim`:
 ```vim